-Citi is looking to attract customers with a potential of 2% cash back on every purchase.
+Citi is looking to attract customers with a potential of earning cash back twice on every purchase.
 They make you work to get it, though.
-Every purchase with this card earns 1% cash back immediately.
-Then, as you pay off those purchases on the card — and I recommend always paying your card in full every month because if you don’t, the interest you pay negates your rewards — you’ll earn 1% cash back on every dollar you pay for those purchases you made using your Card.
+Every purchase with this card earns 1% cash back, then, as you pay off those purchases on the card — and I recommend always paying your card in full every month because if you don’t, the interest you pay negates your rewards — you’ll earn 1% cash back on every dollar you pay for those purchases you made using your Card.

 Fidelity Investment Rewards Visa Signature Card.
 Fidelity’s card is regularly cited as a Consumerism Commentary readers’ favorite.
 For the first $15,000 you spend on this card in a year, you will earn 1.5 points.
 After you hit the $15,000 threshold, each dollar will earn 2 points.
 Every time you pass 5,000 points, Fidelity will deposit $50 into your account.

 This card requires a linked account at Fidelity, but these accounts are free and can be good choices for savers and investors.
 A few years ago, I chose to rollover a former company’s 401(k) into a Fidelity IRA, and I use Fidelity as the servicing company for my charitable gift fund.
 Their index mutual funds are some of the lowest cost in the business, but for most of my own investing I prefer Vanguard.
 Vanguard, however, does not offer a similar credit card offer.

 Fidelity Investment Rewards American Express Card.
 If you prefer a charge card — the full balance of your spending is due every month and there are no interest charges — you may like Fidelity’s other offering.
 With the Fidelity Investment Rewards AmEx Card, you earn 2% cash back right away in the form of points, so every $2,500 you spend is deposited as $50 into your linked Fidelity account.